sourcegraph/about/blogposts/2021/career-framework.md

 We didn’t start from a blank page.
 Many companies, Soucegraph now among them, have published their career development frameworks online for anyone to see and borrow from (examples of which we link to below).

 We didn’t want Sourcegraph to be a place where we unthinkingly copy what someone else did.
-The career framework posed an opportunity for us to innovate and to produce something new for the industry.
+The career framework was an opportunity for us to innovate and to produce something new for the industry.

 And so, we carefully studied available frameworks, identified the differences between the frameworks, and determined which aspects we felt fit Sourcegraph.